feimeng93/feimeng93.github.io/_pages/cv.md

 Work experience
 ======
 * **Research Assistant** at The Chinese University of Hong Kong, Hong Kong, 2019-2020, Supervisor: Prof. Max Q.-H. Meng
-  * Duties included: Constrcut and control the ederly-care robotic rollator.
+  * Duties included: Development of a Robotic Rollator-orthosis System for Mobility Augmentation and Eldercare.

 <!--* **Intern** at 2012 Lab, Huawei Technologies Co.
 Ltd., Shenzhen, 05/2021 – 09/2021, Mentor: Dr. Chen Chen
   * Duties included: Develop the learning-based motion planner for the mobile manipulator. -->